stefan-peng/stefan-peng.github.io/_posts/2021-02-15-remove-grub-bios.md

 layout: post
 ---

-This is becoming less relevant as news systems all have UEFI, but if you want to remove GRUB from a system with BIOS, here's how to do it.
+This is becoming less relevant as new systems all have UEFI, but if you want to remove GRUB from a system with BIOS, here's how to do it.

 1. Boot into Windows or Windows recovery disk
 2. Assuming disk with GRUB is `C:\`, run the following from an elevated command prompt: